rfjakob/earlyoom/MANPAGE.md

 #### -S SIZE[,KILL_SIZE]
 As an alternative to specifying a percentage of total swap, `-S` sets the free swap minimum to SIZE KiB.
 The value is internally converted to a percentage.
-If you pass both `-S` and `-s`, the lower value is used.
+If you pass both `-S` and `-s`, the lower value is used by default.

 Send SIGKILL if at or below KILL_SIZE (default SIZE/2), otherwise SIGTERM.

+#### -a
+To sum up values from KiB and from percentages of memory and swap instead of choosing lower.

 #### -k
 removed in earlyoom v1.2, ignored for compatibility